 SRS holds annual hunts to reduce animal-vehicle collisions and control Site deer, coyote, and feral hog populations.
 The wildlife surveillance program monitors wildlife harvested from SRS and subsequently released to the public.
-Monitoring assesses any impact of Site operations on the wildlife populations and ensures that no individual exceeds the SRS Annual Administrative Game Animal Release Limit of 22 millirem/year (mrem/yr).
+Monitoring assesses any impact of Site operations on the wildlife populations and ensures that no individual exceeds the SRS Annual Administrative Game Animal Release Limit of 22 mrem/year.
 Annual game animal hunts for deer, coyote, and feral hogs are open to the public.

-During 2020, SRS held 12 game animal hunts in the fall.
-SRS cancelled turkey hunts in 2020 as a precaution during the COVID-19 pandemic.
+In 2021, SRS cancelled the spring turkey hunts and the annual Site hunt held in the fall due to the COVID-19 pandemic.